 1. Bird Observations

 These will involve sightings of birds reported by not only members of the club but also by other members of the public.
-These records are kept entirely separately from those kept by the membership secretary and are kept with the bird records for which the County Recorder and his assistants are responsible.
+These records are kept entirely separately from those kept by the membership secretary and are kept by the County Recorder and his assistants.

-a) Non-rarity sightings: Such records only ask for the name of the person making the report plus where that person was when the sighting was made.
-There is a space for notes where additional contact details could be supplied if the observer wanted to supply such details. b) Rarity sighting.
-Such records ask for not only the name of the observer but also the address and telephone number of the observer.
+a) Non-rarity sightings: Such records (when sought by the club) only ask for the name of the person making the report plus where that person was when the sighting was made.
+There is a space for notes where additional contact details can be supplied if the observer wants to supply such details. b) Rarity sighting.
+Such records (when supplied to the club) ask for not only the name of the observer but also the address and telephone number of the observer.
 Also the observer has to indicate where that person was when the sighting was made.
+Some of these records are passed to the birds report editor for inclusion in the bird reports.
+The bird report editor passes these records on to her assistants for compiling.
+Some of the records are used in the quarterly newsletter and so are passed to the person writing the quarterly newsletter’s Bird News.
+Such records only include the name of the observer.
+Only if there is a query over the record are the contact details of the observer passed over.
-By supplying sightings, unless the person reporting the sighting has advised to the contrary, the person is agreeing that the Club may use his or her personal information supplied with that sighting for the following purposes: 1. to distribute or lend the personal information to organisations with which the Club shares survey information 2. to publish on the Club's website, in the Club's Bird Reports, Newsletters and other publications (name of the person only) 3. when the person concerned agrees to other personal details being published

-4. to the organisation providing the online backup for the bird records
+By supplying sightings, unless the person reporting the sighting has advised to the contrary, the person is agreeing that the Club may use his or her personal information supplied with that sighting for the following purposes: 1. to distribute or lend the personal information to organisations with which the Club shares survey information 2. to publish on the Club's website, in the Club's Bird Reports, newsletters and other publications (name of the person only unless the person concerned agrees otherwise) 3. to supply to the organisation providing the online backup for the bird records

-The Club will only supply the personal information to any other third party (unless the Club has permission from the person) if required to do by law.
+Save as listed in 1-3, the Club will only supply the sightings personal information to any other third party (unless the Club has permission from the person) if required to do by law.

+The club does not intend to destroy at any time any bird observations as it is never known when recourse might be needed.

 2. Bird Photographs

-This will show the name of the photographer and date and location when the photograph was taken
+These will show the name of the photographer and the date and location when the photograph was taken.
+These photographs are taken not only by members of the club but also by members of the public.
+These photographs are kept separate from those kept by the membership secretary and the County Recorder.
+The majority of the photos are stored either by the newsletter editor, the webmaster or the bird report editor.

+.

+By supplying photos, unless the person supplying the photo has advised to the contrary, the person is agreeing that the Club may use his or her personal information supplied with that photo for the following purposes: 1. to publish on the Club's website, in the Club's Bird Reports, newsletters and other publications

+2. to supply to the organisation providing the online backup for the bird records

+Save as listed in 1-2, the Club will only supply the personal information connected to a photo to any other third party (unless the Club has permission from the person) if required to do so by law.

+The club does not intend to destroy at any time any bird photographs as it is never known when recourse might be needed.

-3. Other personal information
+3. Other personal information (members and non-members)